 6. Peel off the stickers.
 You don't need to wait until it's dry as long as you don't think you'll disturb the paint.
 I found it helped to use an xacto knife to help get the stickers to start peeling.

 7. Sand the box well, especially over the letters since it helps blend the paint and stained areas, as well as all the edges.

-And…you’re next!
-What will you do with your holiday crate?
+And...you're next!
+What would you do with a blank crate?

 Disclosure: affiliate links in this article will earn commission based on sales, but it doesn't change your price.
 Click here to read my full disclaimer and advertising disclosure.